srobo/website/_posts/2024-09-02-sr2025-registration-open.md

 Details of the game and prizes will be revealed at [Kickstart][kickstart].
 Details of the competition events will be published when they are available.
-We expect to confirm places towards the end of September.
+We expect to confirm places towards the latter half of September.

 If you would like a chance to [compete][compete] in Student Robotics 2025, please fill in the [entry form][entry-form] with the required information.